Ike44/CapitalCompass/README.md

 # CapitalCompass
-Predictive Model for Stockmarket Investments
+Implementation of a Predictive Model for Stockmarket Investments